 Buildings, plant machinery and equipment tools – in fact, anything that is tangible or intangible, can be effectively managed from one central point.
 In addition to mobility management, asset management is seen as the next step in the future of fleet management.
 The good news – the software technology is already in place!

 Quite simply, an asset manager monitors and maintains things of value within a business.
 By developing an effective asset management plan, they are able to develop, operate, maintain, upgrade and dispose of assets cost effectively.
 To do this, they assist in all aspects of the administrative, financial, capital and operations of the assets within their portfolio.
 An asset manager therefore needs a good grasp of both the strategic and operational processes within a company.

-Such software can collect and analyse data efficiently so that decisions about the management of assets can be made.
+Such software can collect and analyze data efficiently so that important decisions about the management of assets can be made.
 The consequences of each activity for an asset can be monitored so that a review of the cost benefit analysis can be made.

 By working across other business departments, locations and facilities; assets such as vehicles, tools, equipment, processes and even people can be reviewed and managed efficiently from one central ‘hub’.
 Such collaborative working helps a business to reduce both the overall capital expenditure and operating expenditure related to your assets.

 A correct and implemented asset management software can:

 - Provide an opportunity to plan against financial, operational and legal risk